MagaliFr/OystercatcherCarryOverEffects/README.md

 - Indirect effect: indirect effect of winter environment on reproduction through body condition

-Files and codes for figures (if in seperate script) fig 3 symbols for figures
+Files and codes for figures (if in seperate script)

-output:
-- output1
-- output 2 hema ref
+- fig 3: seperate script to screate figure 3
+- symbols for figures: pngs used as images in the figures

+Output
+- output: output from the nimble model (mass is used as reference variable)
+- outputHemaRef: output from the nimble model where Hematocrit is used as reference variable

 Global environments are archived on zenodo because the file sizes are too big for GitHub.